Chetan823/AI-Practicals/README.md

 # AI-Practicals
-This are the Artificial Intelligence Practicals of Artificial Intelligence Department (SPPU).
+This are the Artificial Intelligence Practicals of Artificial Intelligence & Data Science Department (SPPU).